EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 - Set the sleep mode configuration to use STANDBY mode.
 - Wait for the sleep mode setting to take
   - From datasheet 18.6.3.3: A small latency happens between the store instruction and actual writing of the SLEEPCFG register due to bridges.
     Software must ensure that the SLEEPCFG register reads the desired value before executing a WFI instruction.
 - Configure standby mode to retain all system RAM and disable fast wake.
 - Wait for all the board to be ready to sleep.
   - From datasheet 18.6.3.3: After power-up, the MAINVREG low power mode takes some time to stabilize.
-O Once stabilized, the INTFLAG.SLEEPRDY bit is set.
+    Once stabilized, the INTFLAG.SLEEPRDY bit is set.
     Before entering Standby, Hibernate or Backup mode, software must ensure that the INTFLAG.SLEEPRDY bit is set.
     SRGD Note: I believe this only applies at power-on, but it's probably not a bad idea to check that the flag has been set.
 - Call the data sync barrier (`__DSB();`) function to ensure outgoing memory accesses complete.
 - Call wait for interrupts (`__WFI();`) to begin sleeping.
   - [See this link for tips on failing to sleep.](https://www.eevblog.com/forum/microcontrollers/crashing-through-__wfi/)